talanis85/mailsh/README.md

                                  accessed message.
         -h,--help                Show this help text

+* `mailsh visual [MESSAGE]`

+        View a message in the browser

+      Available options:
+        MESSAGE                  Either a message number (e.g. 123), a part reference (e.g. 2#123) or '-' for stdin.
+Default is the last accessed message.
+        -h,--help                Show this help text

 * `mailsh save [MESSAGE] -d DIR`

         Save a part to disk using its given filename.